El Chapo and the 15 Biggest Money-Making Criminals of All Time

-With billionaire drug lord Joaquín “El Chapo” Guzmán Loera’s U.S. trial currently snorting up line after line of cable news screen time, it got us wondering about who really is the most cash-heavy criminal of all time?
+With billionaire drug lord Joaquín “El Chapo” Guzmán Loera’s conviction on ten charges including conspiracy to commit murder, manufacturing and distributing cocaine and heroin, and engaging in a criminal enterprise, it got us wondering about who really is the most cash-heavy criminal of all time?

 The following list contains many net-worth guestimates (surprise, crooks don't keep the most accurate tax returns!) and their ill-gotten gains have been adjusted for inflation.
 We’ve also excluded all of the other billionaires within the infamous Medellin Cartel besides Pablo Escobar (otherwise it’d be a very repetitive roll call).